Skip to content

 • Component CRUD operations

-• YAML-driven component registration
+• YAML-driven component registration and remote discovery (catalog-info.yaml)

 Use the kindGroup query parameter on catalog endpoints to filter components by domain (e.g., GET /api/v1/catalog/components?kindGroup=infra).